What Does Reverse Engineering Mean?

 Reverse Engineering is the process of studying and analyzing a product, part or device in order to learn the details of its design; the way it’s constructed and the way it operates.
 The goal of reverse may be to produce a copy or to make a better or more modern version.
 Reverse engineering can also be performed on software and computer programs as well as on, biological or chemical or organic matter; but for the purposes of this article, we are confining our discussion to reverse engineering as it applies to products or parts created or used in manufacturing.

-Specifically, in manufacturing, design drawings and specifications may not be available for machine parts that are used in the production of products.
-Therefore, it often becomes necessary to reverse engineer a part that needs to be replaced, updated or modernized.
-Often, this involved taking the machine apart piece by piece, redrawing the design and creating a replacement that mimics the attributes of the original.
+In manufacturing, design drawings and specifications may not be available for machine parts that are used in the production of products.
+It often becomes necessary to reverse engineer a part that needs to be replaced, updated or modernized.
+This often involved taking the machine apart piece by piece, redrawing the design and creating a replacement that mimics the attributes of the original.
 This can be a costly and time-consuming process.

 Reasons for Reverse Engineering

 Probably one of the earliest reasons for reverse engineering was espionage.
 Both military and commercial organizations have been known to use reverse engineering in order to learn about an enemy’s or competitors’ latest products.
-Often this type of espionage involved dubious ethics, including stealing a prototype and dismantling it.
+This type of espionage often involved dubious ethics, including stealing a prototype and dismantling it.

 Fortunately, there are also many legitimate reasons for reverse engineering – usually involving the loss of documentation required to produce a necessary part or product or machine.